+Mental health is an important topic for all of us, no matter who you are.
 Although we all have a lot going on in our lives right now, the extraordinary circumstances we’re living through make it even more important for us to take stock of our mental wellness.
 Just ask the CEO of Whil, Joe Burton, who sat down with Intuit’s Chief Diversity and Inclusion Officer, Scott Beth to share practical ways to reduce stress, increase resilience and improve sleep and performance with our employees around the world.

 “We get better at the things we practice most.
 We need to create a brain that’s an optimist.
 It turns out being an optimist adds years to your life.
 Mindfulness helps us tilt more towards being positive, and happier:”

 – Joe Burton, CEO of Whil